SriAchary/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_Lab_Instructions.md

 ## Lab Setup

-Certain features within the Microsoft 365 Admin Center are no longer comptible with Internet Explorer.
+Certain features within the Microsoft 365 Admin Center are no longer compatible with Internet Explorer.
 For that reason we suggest using Microsoft Edge as an alternative.

 Please Switch to LON-CL1 and click Ctrl+Alt+Delete to activate the Ctrl + Alt + Delete sequence and bring up the logon page.